 • The promised amenities, such as luxury villas and gourmet restaurants, were never even close to completion.

-• The organisers resorted to using a local catering company that specialised in school lunches, explaining the lack of gourmet food.
+• The organisers resorted to using a local catering company that specialised in school lunches, which explained the lack of gourmet food.

 • The “luxury tents” were FEMA disaster relief tents, hastily set up to accommodate the stranded attendees.